numtide/flake-utils/README.md

 }
 ```

+### `meld :: attrs -> [ path ] -> attrs`

+Meld merges subflakes using common inputs.
+Useful when you want to
+split up a large flake with many different components into more
+manageable parts.

 ### `mkApp { drv, name ? drv.pname or drv.name, exePath ? drv.passthru.exePath or "/bin/${name}"`

 A small utility that builds the structure expected by the special `apps` and `defaultApp` prefixes.